habibillah/woocommerce-fixed-quantity/readme.txt

 1. unzip downloaded `woocommerce-fixed-quantity` plugin
 2. upload `woocommerce-fixed-quantity` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the **Plugins** menu in WordPress
+4. Global settings for this plugin located at `WooCommerce Settings >> Products >> Fixed Quantity`

 == Frequently Asked Questions ==

-= How can I change the listbox template? =
+= How can I change the listbox and discount templates? =

-1. copy `/wp-content/plugins/woocommerce-fixed-quantity/woocommerce/` directory to `/wp-content/themes/[your-active-theme]/woocommerce-fixed-quantity`
+1. copy `/wp-content/plugins/woocommerce-fixed-quantity/templates/` directory to `/wp-content/themes/[your-theme]/woocommerce-fixed-quantity`
-2. you may modify the files inside `/wp-content/themes/[your-active-theme]/woocommerce-fixed-quantity` directory to fit your need.
+2. you may modify the files inside `/wp-content/themes/[your-theme]/woocommerce-fixed-quantity` directory to fit your need.

+= How can I hide discount info both Cart and Checkout pages? =

+Go to global settings for this plugin located at `WooCommerce Settings >> Products >> Fixed Quantity`.
+Uncheck **Show discount info**.
+Don't forget to hit **Save Changes** button.

 == Screenshots ==